Get started

 How We Evaluated

-Quality rankings reference the Artificial Analysis Speech Arena (March 2026), based on blind listener preference tests with thousands of samples per model.
+Quality rankings reference the Artificial Analysis Speech Arena (May 2026), based on blind listener preference tests with thousands of samples per model.
 Latency figures use P90 end-to-end measurements where available.
 Pricing uses published per-character rates at standard tiers.
-Infrastructure capabilities were assessed based on published documentation and feature availability as of March 2026.
+Infrastructure capabilities were assessed based on published documentation and feature availability as of May 2026.

 This evaluation weights latency, technical voice quality (precision and articulation), cost at freemium scale, and infrastructure depth (orchestration, observability, experimentation) more heavily than emotional expressiveness or voice library breadth.